This page documents west’s configuration file system, the

 way to say the same thing is that

 System: Settings in this file affect west’s behavior for every user logged in to the computer.
 Its location depends on the platform:

 Global (per user): Settings in this file affect how west behaves when run by a particular user on the computer.

 Linux note: if the environment variable

 Windows note: the following environment variables are tested to find the home directory:

 %USERPROFILE%, then a combination of

-Local: Settings in this file affect west’s behavior for the current west installation.
+Local: Settings in this file affect west’s behavior for the current west workspace.
 The file is

 A setting in a file which appears lower down on this list overrides an earlier